francoisbrunault/K4-of-modular-curves/README.md

 **\[B20\]** F. Brunault, [On the K4 group of modular curves](https://arxiv.org/abs/2009.07614)

-The file `K4.gp` contains PARI/GP code to compute numerically the regulators of certain $K_4$ classes on the modular curve $Y_1(N)$.
-To use it, you should start PARI/GP in the directory containing the file `K4.gp` and the data files `DataH1ell` and `DataH1`.
+The file `K4-reg-num.gp` contains PARI/GP code to compute numerically regulator integrals associated to elements in the group $K_4$ of the modular curve $Y_1(N)$.
+To use it, you should start PARI/GP in the directory containing the file `K4-reg-num.gp` and the data files `DataH1ell` and `DataH1`.
 Then type the command

 ```
-\r K4.gp
+\r K4-reg-num.gp
 ```

-The beginning of the file `K4.gp` explains several examples of use.
+The beginning of the file `K4-reg-num.gp` explains several examples of use.

 **\[B23\]** F. Brunault, [On the Mahler measure of (1+x)(1+y)+z](https://arxiv.org/abs/2305.02992)